Anton Khudobin: Chicago Blackhawks

 On 2 March 2023, the Stars traded Khudobin along with a second-round pick in the 2025 NHL Entry Draft to the Chicago Blackhawks in exchange for Max Domi and Dylan Wells.

 Return to Russia

 Having concluded his contract with the Blackhawks, Khudobin signed as a free agent with Russian second tier club, Sokol Krasnoyarsk of the VHL, on 5 September 2023.
 During the 2023–24 season, in November 2023, Khudobin was traded to Sibir Novosibirsk of the KHL in exchange for cash considerations, and made 5 appearances with the club.

-On 6 August 2025, having not played competively for two years, Khudobin officially announced his retirement from professional hockey after 20 seasons.
+On 6 August 2025, having not played competitively for two years, Khudobin officially announced his retirement from professional hockey after 20 seasons.